Inspired? Please share!

 It's time to take a tiny step towards the fear.
 Your writing will hold your hand.

 When we're feeling afraid or sad, it's very easy to feel overwhelmed.
 This is not the best time to start work on your trilogy of novels!
 Whenever it feels like you can't cope with a task, chop it down into smaller chunks.
 If you're still overwhelmed, chop it into even smaller stages.
 If you've read my other articles you'll be familiar with the concept of small stones short pieces of writing based on something you've observed very carefully.
 Writing a small stone every day can be a manageable way of beginning to write your way through fear.
 The practice will take you out of yourself for a few minutes a day and it will reconnect you with the good stuff in the world.
-Find out more about small stones here.
+Find out more about small stones The Joys of Mindful Writing.

 We all take refuge in different things chocolate biscuits, money, people, religion.
 Some of these things are more impermanent than others.
 Your notebook will always be there, and will be a fine place to take refuge.
 It will help if you develop some rituals around your writing (e.g. light a candle before you start), find a regular time and space for your writing, write regularly (little and often) whether you feel like it or not, and lift all restrictions from yourself when you write (write whatever you want to write).
 Julia Cameron's 'Mornings Pages' are a great example of this kind of regular writing she suggests that you write three pages of free-flow stream-of-consciousness every single morning.
 What you write and when you write it doesn't matter just write.